cosmicpython/book/outline.md

 code examples:  CQRS / raw sql queries

-## Chapter 7: event-driven architecture part 1: domain events and the message bus
+## Chapter 7: event-driven architecture part 1: events and the message bus

 Another new requirement:  when allocation succeeds, someone should be emailed.
-But we don't want to have email-sending code be a potential cause of bugs/failures in our core model/state changes.  introduce domain events and a message bus as a pattern for kicking off async/retriable events after a use case is complete.
+But we don't want to have email-sending code be a potential cause of bugs/failures in our core model/state changes.  introduce domain events and a message bus as a pattern for kicking off related work after a use case is complete.

+* discuss SRP, use case shouldn't have an _and_. leads naturally to events.

-code examples: domain events, handlers, message bus
+code examples: events, handlers, message bus

+## Chapter 8: event-driven architecture part 2: domain events

+currently events are raised at the service layer.  but what about something like "out of stock"?  maybe that's an event that really belongs inside our domain, something that has business logic, not just orchestration.

+code examples:  domain events raised by aggregate, unit of work with event tracking/ message bus integration

-## Chapter 8: event-driven architecture part 2: a second use case, cancel_shipment -- command handler pattern
+## Chapter 9: event-driven architecture part 2: a second use case, cancel_shipment -- command handler pattern

 now we want to be able to cancel a shipment.  maybe a boat sank and all the orders allocated to it need re-allocating.  but we don't want to do the reallocation and the cancellation in the same transaction.
 So a command "cancel shipment" that raises a number of independent "reallocate" commands makes sense

-We also decide we don't need a web api for this, a command-line interface makes sense.  but what's a sensible abstraction that gives use access to our use cases from both the command-line and a flask api?  commands.
+We also decide we don't need a web api for this, a command-line interface makes sense.  but what's a sensible abstraction that gives use access to our use cases from both the command-line and a flask api?  commands.  we've been talking about them for a while, time to make them into a real thing.

+==> show how commands can be put on the message bus just like events.

 code examples: commands

-## Chapter 9: event-driven architecture part 3: reactive microservices
+## Chapter 10: event-driven architecture part 3: reactive microservices

 We've got a microservice, but we've so far glossed over how it actually gets data about the outside world -- how does it know about new shipments?
 Show how the event-driven system we've built so far is a great way of integrating between separate applications:  our logistics app can emit events about new shipments, and our app can consume them in exactly the same way that it consumes its internal events and commands.

-code examples: eventstore as a microservices integration platform
+code examples: events as a microservices integration platform

 ## Appendix 1: swap out the database for the filesystem

-demonstrate how our layered arhitecture makes it easy to do infrastructure changes whilst keeping our business logic intact
+demonstrate how our layered architecture makes it easy to do infrastructure changes whilst keeping our business logic intact

 this could be an exercise for the reader tbh.  or a video